Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Related Work

-\textsc{Related Work.} Distillation~\cite{hinton2015distilling} has been used to transfer the knowledge and behavior of NN-based controllers to other models in an approximate, e.g., data-driven, or exact manner. \emph{Approximate distillation} can be performed by training shallow NNs to mimic the behavior of state-of-the-art NNs using a teacher-student paradigm~\cite{ba2014deep}.
+\emph{Distillation}~\cite{hinton2015distilling} has been used to transfer the knowledge and behavior of NN-based controllers to other models in an approximate, e.g., data-driven, manner.
+It can be performed by training shallow NNs to mimic the behavior of state-of-the-art NNs using a teacher-student paradigm~\cite{ba2014deep}.
 The distillation of SDTs from expert NNs was shown to lead to better performance than direct training of SDTs~\cite{hinton2015distilling}.
-Furthermore, distillation has demonstrated success in reinforcement learning (RL) problems, where the DAGGER algorithm is used to transfer knowledge from Q-value NN models via simulation episodes~\cite{ross2011reduction}.
-Finally, distilling to SDTs has also been suggested to interpret the internal workings of black-box NNs~\cite{frosst2017distilling}.
+Furthermore, distillation has demonstrated success in reinforcement learning (RL) problems, where the \textsc{Dagger} algorithm is used to transfer knowledge from Q-value NN models via simulation episodes~\cite{ross2011reduction}.
+Finally, distilling to SDTs has also been suggested as a means to explain the internal workings of black-box NNs~\cite{frosst2017distilling}.

-In contrast, \emph{exact distillation} has been proposed to transform feedforward NNs into simpler models while preserving equivalence~\cite{lee2019oblique, sudjianto2020unwrapping, nguyen2020towards}.
+In contrast, exact \emph{transformation} methods have been proposed to convert feedforward NNs into simpler models while preserving equivalence~\cite{lee2019oblique, sudjianto2020unwrapping, nguyen2020towards}.
 Locally constant networks~\cite{lee2019oblique} and linear networks~\cite{sudjianto2020unwrapping} have been introduced as intermediate representations to establish the equivalence between NNs and SDTs whose worst-case size scales exponentially in the maximum width of the NN hidden layers.
 Nguyen~et~al.~\cite{nguyen2020towards} proposed transforming NNs with ReLUs into decision trees and then compressing the trees via a learning-based approach.
 As in previous approaches, our algorithm preserves equivalence with the SDTs.
 However, it also guarantees, without the need for compression, that the size of the tree scales polynomially in the width of the maximum hidden layer of the NN.
 Finally, we also provide quantitative evidence about the impact of the proposed transformations on the verifiability of the controllers.